mzabani/Fos/README.md

-FastCgiServer
+Fos (FastCgi Owin Server)
 ==========

 This a small .NET 4/Mono compatible FastCgi Owin Server written in C#.
 This means that it handles FastCgi requests from a webserver such as Nginx, passes it to a Owin pipeline and responds back to the webserver.
-It depends on the FastCgiNet library, another one of my GitHub repositories.
+It depends on the [FastCgiNet](http://github.com/mzabani/FastCgiNet) library, another one of my GitHub repositories.

 Usage
 -----
 This software is a library for self hosting.
 This means that you should add a reference to it in your Owin Web Application, and run it like this:

 ```
-using FastCgiServer;
+using Fos;
 using Owin;

 public static void Main(string[] args)